 Real Quick: Do I Recommend the Famag Dough Mixer?

 In the end, I love the Famag IM-8S spiral dough mixer.
 It mixes bread dough incredibly well, is solidly built, and has a much-needed breaker bar to keep the dough from riding up the dough hook—all while having a small footprint perfect for the home kitchen.
-I highly recommend this as an option for those home bakers who want to mix larger bread dough quantities.
+I highly recommend this option for those home bakers who want to mix larger bread dough quantities.

 What is a Spiral Mixer?